 Many early gravestones had the Latin inscription “Memento Mori” on them which meant “Remember, you must die”.
 This was a grim reminder of life’s fragility to encourage people to live well.

-The image above has double winged skulls.
+The image above has double-winged skulls.
 And the epitaph cuts to the chase by simply saying, “Remember to die.”
+(Lydia Barton, The Burying Point, Salem, Massachusetts)

-Winged skull gravestone symbols are found in England too, like this one above.
-It also has a set of scales to remind cemetery visitors of the balance between judgement and mercy on judgement day.
+Winged skull gravestone symbols are found in England too, like this one above from Bamburgh, Northumberland (Photo Source).
+It also has a set of scales to remind cemetery visitors of the balance between justice and mercy on judgment day.

 Winged Skulls with Teeth